Samizo-AITL/ai-control-safety-package/index.md

 ## License

-This repository is provided for **design discussion and consulting purposes**.
+This repository is provided for **reference and design discussion purposes only**.

+- Reading, discussion, and internal evaluation are permitted.
-Commercial use, redistribution, or implementation requires prior agreement.
+- Commercial use, redistribution, or implementation in products or services requires prior written agreement.

+This is **not** an open-source software license.

 ---